crossplane-contrib/function-kcl/.github/ISSUE_TEMPLATE/bug_report.md

 ### What happened?
 <!--
-Please let us know what behaviour you expected and how this Function diverged from that behaviour.
+Please let us know what behavior you expected and how this Function diverged from that behavior.
 -->